hodlwallet/hodl-wallet-ios/README.md

 ### Completely decentralized

 Unlike other iOS bitcoin wallets, **Hodl** is a standalone bitcoin client.
 It connects directly to the bitcoin network using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, and doesn't rely on servers that can be hacked or disabled.
-Even if Bitstop loses its grip and disappears, the app will continue to function, allowing users to access their money at any time.
+Even if Hodl disappears, the app will continue to function, allowing users to access their money at any time.

 ### Cutting-edge security